contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/01_debug-discover/02_sending.md

 Let's say that you discover an API and send a request that creates an entity.
 By convention, the response contains the URL of the newly created entity (usually in a "Location" header).
 It's quite appealing to ìmmediately send the request that returns the content of the new entity and Restlet Client simply helps you to set up this request.

-When possible, the value of the header becomes a clickable spot which, once activated, triggers an action described in the next table.
+Restlet Client understands a list of response headers and provides useful actions when you click on them.
+See the table below for a complete list of niceties.

 Response header | When clicking on the value link
 ----------------|--------------------------------
-Location | The URL of the current request is set with the header's value x-xrds-location | The URL of the current request is set with the header's value Set-Cookie | A new header "Cookie" is added to the request with the header's value Etag | A new header "If-None-Match" is added to the request with the header's value (see <a href="https://tools.ietf.org/html/rfc7232" target="_blank">conditional request specification</a> for more details)
+Location | The URL of the current request is replaced by the header's value x-xrds-location | The URL of the current request is set with the header's value Set-Cookie | A new header "Cookie" is added to the request with the header's value Etag | A new header "If-None-Match" is added to the request with the header's value (see <a href="https://tools.ietf.org/html/rfc7232" target="_blank">conditional request specification</a> for more details)